 Garage Ventilation Smoke Propagation in Underground Garage

 Why is this study significant?
 It is important to understand how ventilation affects the propagation of smoke or any other contaminant in a closed environment.
-The simulations are carried out with SimScale in an underground parking garage with different combinations of smoke and heat exhaust ventilation systems.
+The simulations are carried out with SimScale in an underground parking garage with different combinations of ventilation systems for smoke control.
 Look at the two images below.
 In both cases, smoke is coming from a particular point.
 In order to tackle an emergency, it is critical to understand how smoke circulates in the environment from the fire source.
 The term ‘scalar ratio’ is one where the value 1 refers to smoke and 0 refers to air, and the term ‘smoke ratio’ refers to the percentage of smoke present in the entire domain.
 The lesser the value of ‘smoke ratio’, the better the ventilation in the closed space.

 Case 1: The average smoke ratio in this instance is 0.754, which represents that 75.4% of the garage is covered by smoke.
 This can be seen from the fact that a larger area in the domain is covered by red.

 What conclusions can we draw from this study?
 There are specific areas that are less prone to the effects of pollution.
 These could become designated emergency zones, so people can move to the lowest risk areas of the building during emergencies and accidents to minimize the health hazards.

-The next round of analysis is to find an efficient smoke and heat exhaust ventilation system to clear a contaminated room.
+The next round of analysis is to find an efficient ventilation system for smoke control to clear a contaminated room.
 In the following analyses, the room is initialized to have a scalar ratio of 0.5, i.e. the room is contaminated by pollutants up to 50%.

 Case 1: The domain has its inlets and outlets as shown below in the figure.
 The average smoke ratio is 0.166 after passing in the air for about 1.5 hours.

 Case 2: The comparable smoke ratio in this configuration is 0.123 after the same duration.
 This illustrates that case two has better purification capabilities than the previous one.